-- 1. Each BPD member shall receive training consistent with this policy.
-Such training shall include periodic instruction regarding the key requirements of the policy.
-Evidence of each BPD member's training including the member's attendance, dates of training, and test scores or other proof that the member successfully completed the training shall be documented by the Education and Training Academy. - 2.
-Annual assessments shall be conducted of the BPD's practices related to First Amendment protected activities.
-These will include: - 2.1.
-A review and analysis of complaints alleging misconduct related to First Amendment protected activity; - 2.2.
-An analysis of law enforcement responses to public protest or assembly; and - 2.3.
-Identifying deficiencies and opportunities for improvement. - 3.
+- 36. Annual assessments shall be conducted of the BPD's practices related to First Amendment protected activities.
+These will include: - 36.1.
+A review and analysis of complaints alleging misconduct related to First Amendment protected activity; - 36.2.
+An analysis of law enforcement responses to public protest or assembly; and - 36.3.
+Identifying deficiencies and opportunities for improvement. - 37.
 As a part of the assessment process, BPD will implement any appropriate corrective actions or improvement measures identified and will document measures taken.